Nir Hacohen, PhD

 Initiators, resistors and targets of tumor immunity

 While cancer immunology has been deeply studied in animal models, there remain many open questions in human tumor immunology due to lack of tools to investigate human samples.
 We have developed genetic and genomics approaches to explain the large variance in anti-tumor immunity across people, and to discover how tumors evolve to resist productive immunity.
-We’ve identified somatic mutations in tumors that are associated with anti-tumor immunity in patients (Rooney et al., Cell 2015), discovered mutations in β2m in patients resistant to checkpoint therapy (Sade-Feldman et al., Nat Comm 2017) and found that TCF7+ T cells are associated with a response to anti-PD-1 immunotherapy in melanoma (Sade-Feldman et al., Cell 2019).
-We have also developed new methods to predict which tumor antigens are presented (Abelin et al., Immunity 2017, Sarkizova et al., submitted), which are now being used to develop novel therapeutic approaches and targets for immunotherapy, such as a personal tumor vaccine targeting multiple HLA-associated neoantigens in human tumors (together with Dr. Catherine Wu at DFCI, Ott et al., Nature 2017, Keskin Nature 2018).
+We’ve identified somatic mutations in tumors that are associated with anti-tumor immunity in patients (Rooney et al., Cell 2015), discovered mutations in β2m in patients resistant to checkpoint therapy (Sade-Feldman et al., Nat Comm 2017) and found that TCF7+ T cells are associated with a response to anti-PD-1 immunotherapy in melanoma and are studying their properties now (Sade-Feldman et al., Cell 2019).
+We have also developed new methods to predict which tumor antigens are presented (Abelin et al., Immunity 2017, Sarkizova et al., Nat Biotech 2020), which are now being used to develop novel therapeutic approaches and targets for immunotherapy, such as personal tumor vaccines targeting multiple HLA-associated neoantigens in human tumors (together with Dr. Catherine Wu at DFCI, Ott et al., Nature 2017, Keskin Nature 2018).

 Genes and networks underlying innate immunity

-We’ve used genome-wide CRISPR libraries to discover mammalian genes mediating the sensing of pathogens (Parnas et al., Cell 2015), impacting HIV infection (Park et al., Nat Gen 2017) and affecting influenza infection and dendritic cell biology (ongoing projects).
-We have also characterized innate myeloid cells (DCs and monocytes) in human blood as part of the human Immune Cell Atlas (Villani et al., Science 2017).
+We’ve used genome-wide CRISPR libraries to discover mammalian genes mediating the sensing of pathogens (Parnas et al., Cell 2015), impacting HIV infection (Park et al, Nat Gen 2017) and affecting influenza infection (Li et al., Nat Comm 2020) and other sensing pathways (ongoing).
+We have also characterized innate myeloid cells (DCs and monocytes) in human blood as part of the human Immune Cell Atlas (Villani et al, Science 2017).

 Genetic basis for inter-individual variations in immune responses